Skip to content

 NEXT_PUBLIC_PRIVY_APP_ID=your_privy_app_id

-When these are set, the SDK and CLI use your credentials instead of the managed ones.
+When this variable is set, the SDK uses your own Privy app instead of the managed one.